 Why take this tour?

 HOT DAY SPECIAL: We walk in the shade as much as possible and every tour makes frequent stops for water.
-EXCLUSIVELY WITH DISCOVER WALKS.

-Be at the free tour Montmartre meeting point 5 minutes early.
+Turn up at the free tour Montmartre meeting point 5 minutes early.

 Privatize this tour